akeneo/transporteo/README.md

 # Transporteo

-**While the tool is not stable we do not recommend to use it to setup a Production PIM.**

 ## Goal

 This tool aims to help you to migrate your *PIM 1.7 standard edition* (either _Community_ or _Enterprise_) to the new version 2.0.
 All your data will be migrated seamlessly.
 Your source PIM won't be updated nor touched.
 Instead, we'll perform the migration in a brand new PIM 2.0.
 Several reasons led us to this choice: